 - Proof of sufficient funds (Bank Statements)

-- Proof of accommodation in Kenya (hotel bookings or other stay)
+- Proof of accommodation in Morocco (hotel bookings or other stay)

 Citizens of Morocco are called Moroccans.
 The population is predominantly composed of Arabs, Arabic Berbers and Berbers.
 This is a country of diversity, home to different kinds of people.
 Moroccans are tolerant, traditional, and happy people.
 They have different sides of their personality like they are friendly and have strong values.
 There are many different varieties of customs, music, food, dress and art in their culture.
 They have a sense of community.
 As a Muslim, they have modest clothing etiquettes.
 Covering legs and shoulders is considered as a good clothing sense unlike many countries.
 Many of them are also fishermen and boat constructors, in cities people work as mechanics and craftsmen.
 Use your right hand for hand shake or receiving or giving gifts to anyone.
 The left hand is reserved for cleanliness and using this hand for eating or greeting is considered rude or unclean in Morocco.
 Female tourists are not required to cover their heads only local women cover.